tangrams/tangram-docs/pages/sources.md

 Optional _integer_.
 Default is _18_.

 Sets the highest zoom level which will be requested from the datasource.
 At higher zoom levels, the data from this zoom level will continue to be displayed.

+There is no corresponding `min_zoom` parameter, for reasons of performance.

 ```yaml
 sources: